kashav/fsql/README.md

   - [x] **Bug**: Space-separated queries.
 Currently something like `"...
 WHERE time > May 1 ..."` is broken since we're splitting conditionals by space.
 Fix by allowing single quotes and backticks in query strings, so something like `"...
 WHERE time > 'May 1' ..."` works and evaluates the conditional to have value of `"May 1"`.
   - [x] Add `NOT` operator for negating conditionals.
   - [x] Add support for querying and selecting using other size units (only supports bytes right now, add functionality for KB, MB, and GB as well).
+  - [x] **Bug**: Selecting from a directory and it's subdirectory results in duplicates and malformed output.

 Lexer & parser are based on the amazing work of [**@JamesOwenHall**](https://github.com/JamesOwenHall) ([json2](https://github.com/JamesOwenHall/json2), [timed](https://github.com/JamesOwenHall/timed)).